-- Red discharge from the vulva.
-This is often called spotting or bleeding.
-While it’s not what the medical world knows as “bleeding”, it indeed looks like one.
-During the first phase of the heat, the lining of the uterus is prepared to become receptive and becomes softer, which created red discharge.
-Sometimes it may be apparent, as you will see small spots on the floor, while often dogs clean themselves properly, and drops on the floor are less noticeable (at least in the beginning).
-An excellent way to check whether your dog is spotting is to wipe her vulva with a white napkin.
+- Red discharge from the vulva often called spotting or, incorrectly, bleeding.
+During the first phase of the heat, the lining of the uterus becomes softer, which creates red discharge.
+Sometimes it may be apparent, and you will see small spots on the floor.
+However, if your dog cleans herself properly, you may not notice drops on the floor.
+If you suspect the heat, wipe your dog’s vulva with a white napkin or toilet paper.
 Therefore, if it turns red, or pink, or, sometimes yellow, can tell that your dog’s heat cycle has begun.
-IMPORTANT: Discharges from the vulva can also be a sign of medical conditions, like inflammations, cysts, and even tumors.
-If this is the only sign you see, don’t assume your dog is in heat.
-If unsure, check with a vet.
+NOTE: Discharge from the vulva can also be a sign of a medical condition.
+Visit a veterinarian if unsure.